 If an abnormality is discovered, Beaumont radiologists may perform minimally invasive biopsies that are guided by imaging technology.
 These simple procedures reduce discomfort, minimize scarring and shorten healing time compared with traditional open surgical biopsies.

 Radiologists use advanced technology to locate specific lesions inside the breast.
-Ultrasound- or mammography-guided biopsies are performed at all three hospitals; breast MRI-guided procedures are available at the Royal Oak and Troy hospitals.
+Ultrasound- or mammography-guided biopsies are performed at all three hospitals; breast MRI-guided procedures are available at all three hospitals as well.
 After locating the lesion and applying local anesthesia, the radiologist inserts a small needle to extract a sample of the lesion.
 The procedure takes about an hour.
 The sample is then examined by a pathologist; the pathologist will create a report that is sent to your physician.

 Beaumont works with your physician to offer the latest methods of prevention, early detection and treatment of breast cancer.
-The High Risk Breast Program at the Royal Oak and Troy hospitals provides patients with a high risk of developing breast cancer with a multi-disciplinary team of highly-trained, specialized physicians.
+The High Risk Breast Program at the Royal Oak, Troy and Grosse Pointe hospitals provides patients with a high risk of developing breast cancer with a multi-disciplinary team of highly-trained, specialized physicians.
 Offering access to the latest medical and surgical treatment, including clinical trails, these specialists include breast imaging specialists, genetic counselors, senologists (physician specialists in benign breast disorders), breast surgeons, medical oncologists, plastic and reconstructive specialists and nurse practitioners.

 All Beaumont diagnostic imaging centers are accredited by the American College of Radiology.
-Additionally, the Royal Oak and Troy hospitals as well as the Beaumont medical centers in Lake Orion, Macomb Township, Rochester Hills, Warren and West Bloomfield are designated by the American College of Radiology as Breast Imaging Centers of Excellence.
+Additionally, all three Beaumont hospitals, as well as the Beaumont medical centers in Lake Orion, Macomb Township, Rochester Hills, Warren and West Bloomfield, are designated by the American College of Radiology as Breast Imaging Centers of Excellence.

 To schedule a test, call the Appointment Center at 800-328-8542 or request a test online.